Nehemiah Grew: Biography

 In 1682 appeared his great work on the Anatomy of Plants, which also was largely a collection of previous publications.
 It was divided into four books, Anatomy of Vegetables begun, Anatomy of Roots, Anatomy of Trunks and Anatomy of Leaves, Flowers, Fruits and Seeds, and was illustrated with eighty-two plates, while appended to it were seven papers mostly of a chemical character.
 The Anatomy is especially notable for its descriptions of plant structure.
 He described nearly all the key differences of morphology of stem and root, showed that the flowers of the Asteraceae are built of multiple units, and correctly hypothesized that stamens are male organs.
 Anatomy of Plants also contains the first known microscopic description of pollen.

-Much of Grew's pioneering work with the microscope was contemporary with that of Marcello Malpighi and the two reportedly borrowed freely from one another.
+Much of Grew's pioneering work with the microscope was contemporary with that of Marcello Malpighi (b.1628-d.1694), and the two reportedly borrowed freely from one another.
 Grew's work on pollen was more extensive than that of Malpighi, leading to the discovery that although all pollen is roughly globular, size and shape is different between species; however, pollen grains within a species are all alike.
 This discovery is central to the field of palynology.

 Among his other publications were Seawater made Fresh (1684), the Nature and Use of the Salt contained in Epsom and such other Waters (1697), which was a rendering of his Tractatus de salis (1693), and Cosmologia Sacra (1701).

 Linnaeus named a genus of trees Grewia in his honour.

 At Pembroke there is a stained-glass representation of a page of his work in the college's Library.

 Grew is also considered to be one of the pioneers of dactyloscopy.
 He was the first person to study and describe ridges, furrows, and pores on hand and foot surfaces.
 In 1684, he published accurate drawings of finger ridge patterns.

+Grew was a proponent of mercantilism.